thedevelopnik/angular-testing-intro/README.md

 ### Configuring tools
 We need to configure karma and protractor.
 First we will configure karma.
   1. Navigate to the root directory of the project.
-1. ```shell karma init ```
+  1. > karma init -
     * Creates karma config file based on entered options.
   1. First it asks what framework we want.
 Use tab to navigate to "mocha" and hit enter.
   1. We do not want Require.js.
 Hit enter on the default of "no."
   1. We do want to capture Chrome automatically, so hit enter on the default of "Chrome."
 Hit enter again on an empty entry to continue.
   1. The location of our source files is our component folders.
 So we will enter "src/js/\*\*/\*.spec.js"
   1. This will capture all the files we want; we do not need to exclude any, so we will leave this question empty.
 Hit enter.
   1. Live checking on save?
 Yes please!
 Hit enter.
   1. Congragulations!
 You have a karma config file!
-Now when we run ```bash karma start ``` it will run tests in the files labeled \*.spec.js in subdirectories of our js folder, using Mocha/Chai.
+Now when we run "karma start" it will run tests in the files labeled \*.spec.js in subdirectories of our js folder, using Mocha/Chai.
   1. Last step, we're almost there!
 In the root directory of the project, create a file called "protractor.conf.js".
 Paste this code into it:
 ```javascript
 exports.config = {
   seleniumAddress: 'http://localhost:4444/wd/hub',